Indian Mounds Regional Park: Restored land in a sacred place

 Our larger conservation strategy aims to connect habitat restoration projects.

-Importantly, we're also able to contribute to the restoration of places in this region sacred to the Dakota.
+Linking and improving the health of the land along the river contributes to the crucial migration highway of the Mississippi River flyway and increases habitat and climate resiliency.
+Restoration is important in this region sacred to the Dakota and other Native nations.
 One park is only part of this place.
-As another new sign at Indian Mounds Park will read: "This sacred land continues beyond the boundaries of the park, spanning the bluffs along the rivers of this region, the Bdote, and throughout Minnesota.
+As another new sign at Indian Mounds Park will read: "This sacred land continues beyond the boundaries of the park, spanning the bluffs along the rivers of this region, the Bdóte, and throughout Minnesota.
 Wo´ohoda.
 Please respect this place."